 SAVSNET in real-time

 SAVSNET collects data from diagnostic laboratories across the UK for animals being tested for a range of pathogens, both the numbers tested and the results.

-For a growing number of pathogens, and only where we think it is appropriate, we have amalgamated those tests that are broadly suggestive of current infection.
+For most pathogens, and only where an expert deems it appropriate, we amalgamate those tests that are broadly suggestive of current infection.
 For example we would typically merge data for those tests based on isolation and those based on PCR.
 We do not include data from serology.

 How to use the site